 Plenty of landscape designers will tell you that viburnum is their favorite shrub.

 There are so many species that it is always possible to find one to suit a particular need.
-There are varieties which will do well in wet soil or drought prone soils and in full sun or in shade.
+There are varieties which do well in wet soil or drought-prone soils and in full sun or shade.

-They will flower copiously from spring to summer, and the berries are especially vivid and popular with bird life.
+They will flower copiously from spring to summer, and the berries are especially vivid and popular with birds.